Clonorchis sinensis: Definitive host

 Humans are the major definitive hosts.
 Infection occurs when raw or undercooked fish contaminated with the metacercariae is eaten.
 The cysts of the metacercariae are gradually digested by the human gastric acids, and upon reaching the small intestines, the entire cyst is lost.
 The free metacercariae penetrate the intestinal mucosa and enter the bile ducts.
 Migration into the bile ducts takes 1–2 days.
 They start feeding on the bile secreted from the liver, and gradually grow.
 They become adults in about a month, and start laying eggs.
 The average lifespan of an adult fluke is 30 years.
 An individual fluke can produce 4,000 eggs in a day.

-Other definitive hosts are fish-eating mammals such as dogs, cats, rats, pigs, badgers, weasels, camels, and buffaloes.
+Other definitive hosts are fish-eating mammals such as dogs, cats, rats, pigs, badgers, weasels, camels, and Water Buffalo.

 Prevalence

 C. sinensis is estimated to be the third-most prevalent worm parasite in the world.
 It is endemic to Russia, Japan, China, Taiwan, Korea, and Southeast Asia, especially Vietnam.
 In Asia it is the most prevalent human trematode, with over 15 million people estimated to be infected and 200 million people at constant risk of infection.
 China has the highest incidence with about 13 million infections, accounting for 85% of the total cases.

 Infection rates are generally higher in men, fishermen, farmers, businessmen, and catering staff.
 The infection is more serious in adults aged 40–60 and the elderly.
 More cases occur in low- or middle-class countries, increasing the disease burden and creating economic problems.
 Clonorchiasis causes 275,370 disability-adjusted life years (DALY) globally.
 The calculated economic burden for treating clonorchiasis-related ailments in the Guangdong Province of China alone was $200 million by 2010.

 The type of freshwater fishes and shrimp that are infected by C. sinensis contributes to the prevalence of infection.
 Commonly eaten fishes (e.g. C. idellus, C. auratus, H. nobilis, C. carpio, H. molitrix, and M. anguillicaudatus) were found to have the metacercariae when sampled from lakes, rivers, and markets.
 In total, almost 31 types of freshwater fish and shrimp were found to carry the parasite.